RTCupid/MandelbrotFractal/README.md

   <div align="center"> Fig. 1.
 My graphics of Mandelbrot fractal.
 Black points is points that belong Mandelbrot fractal, purple points don't belong Mandelbrot fractal and have any shade for beauty visual effect.</div><br>

   Also model have command line argument "ntests" which shows how many times to calculate all points in one screen update.
 This is so that you can find the time with less error if you have more calculations in one test.
 By default ntests = 1.

+  Some amazing places of my Mandelbrot fractal you can see in Appendix C.

 ### Measurements